raphamorim/rio/README.md

 ## TODO

 - [x] WGPU rendering
+	- [ ] Render font with custom color, size and family
+	- [ ] Fix topbar when resize
 - [ ] Read and use configuration
 - [ ] Keyboard input
 - [ ] Screen resizing